jacobandreas/blog/_posts/2015-09-06-programming-with-nns.md

       andThen describeAll
 {% endhighlight %}

-using only the primitives specified above!
+using the same primitives specified above.

 Steps we are already taking in this direction: the fact that people use a prefix of an image classification network to initialize models for basically every